GameBoy/gameboy.github.io/wiki/index.md

 Notice any mistakes or have any suggestions for improvement?
 Please submit [a pull request via github](https://github.com/GameBoy/gameboy.github.io).

-Last Revision: 2020-08-18
+Last Content Revision: 2020-08-18

-**NEW** Confused/intimidated by the sheer number of backlight kits now?
+**NEW** Confused/intimidated by the sheer amount of information in this wiki?
 I don't blame you.
-I had to create an image based guide just to keep everything straight myself.
-There's a new section of the wiki that has a more subjective look at all the different kits: [Backlight Mods](backlightmods) (please [give feedback here](https://www.reddit.com/r/Gameboy/comments/grrsrn/my_notes_on_all_game_boy_backlight_kits/))
+I've tried diving in to other hobbies only to be turned off by the type of information available.
+There's a new section of the wiki that has a more beginner oriented look at Game Boys: [New Users](newusers)

 # Contents